 Our research and analytics services are intended to facilitate more effective data-based strategic and operating decisions by our clients using research, statistical and quantitative analytical techniques.
-We materially expanded our research and analytics capabilities and enhanced the strategic dimension of our services with the acquisition of Inductis in July 2006.
+We materially expanded our research and analytics capabilities and enhanced the strategic dimension of our services with the Inductis Acquisition.